 “Couple of years after the war had ended.
 She brought it up one night.
 Someone at church told her about a neighbor who’d also worked at Dow, and wondered if I knew him.
 I decided it was time to tell her . . .
 I didn’t want her hearing it from someone else.”

 I thought about that for a long time.
 While he’d worked there, my dad had not told my mother the truth about his job.
-He knew she’d heard the stories of how men had been killed in the mag cells, the flash fire leaving no corpse, not even a skeleton to bury, because someone misread a temperature gage, or left too much air in the ovens, and unlocking the door had unleashed a solid stream of molten metal that was impossible to put out until the fuel was exhausted.
+He knew she’d heard the stories of how men had been killed in the mag cells, the flash fire leaving no corpse, not even a skeleton to bury, because someone misread a temperature gage, or left too much air in the ovens, and unlocking the door had unleashed a flash fire that was impossible to put out until the fuel was exhausted.